MilanPatel03/Android/README.md

 # Android Development Files for Beginners

-Welcome to our repository of certain Android development files!
-This collection is designed as a beginner on the journey to learn Android app development.
-Each file contains a concise example or demonstration of a specific concept or feature, making it easy for you to understand and apply in your own projects.
+Welcome to the repository of certain Android development files!
+This collection is designed as a beginner on the journey to learn Android app development, As You can see, There's a folder named "On_Progress" In which, Each file contains a concise example or demonstration of a specific concept or feature, making it easy for you to understand and apply in your own projects.

 ## Getting Started